-Of course, you’re not trying to outdo Jane Austen and nobody’s saying that your letter has to have the grammatical accuracy of an English Language exam, but words, written from the heart, can ensure that you go well beyond merely surviving a long distance relationship.
+Of course, you’re not trying to outdo Jane Austen, and nobody’s saying that your letter has to have the grammatical accuracy of an English Language exam, but words, written from the heart, can ensure that you go well beyond merely surviving a long distance relationship.

-You can also include things in your letter, like a small card with your perfume/cologne sprayed on it (obviously don’t do this if your significant other has hay fever!), photos reminding them just how drop dead gorgeous you are or even a small lock of hair (emphasis on the small – needing a completely new hairstyle to cover the clump you removed is not a good idea!).
+You can also include things in your letter, like a small card with your perfume/cologne sprayed on it (obviously don’t do this if your significant other has hay fever!), photos reminding them just how drop dead gorgeous you are or even a small lock of hair (emphasis on the small – needing an entirely new hairstyle to cover the clump you removed is not a good idea!).

 A handwritten letter is far more intimate than a typed e-mail and can say so much more than a phone text message.

-Obviously, during the course of a busy day, when you may only have a few minutes to spare, both of these are crucial ways to let your lover know you are thinking about them, but when you’re on your own, feeling lonely and missing your loved one, writing them a letter can really help bring you closer together.
+Naturally, during the course of a busy day, when you may only have a few minutes to spare, both of these are crucial ways to let your lover know you are thinking about them, but when you’re on your own, feeling lonely and missing your loved one, writing them a letter can really help bring you closer together.

 And the best part is that you can keep the letters, reading and re-reading each one when you need extra reassurance and you’re unable to talk to each other.

-But, obviously, that’s not all you need.
+But that’s not all you need.

 5 Secrets to Become LDR Survivors